Types of Laboratories and Their Functions

 • Plant tissue and seed testing

-Food and fermentation laboratories use controlled microbial processes to produce food, beverages, enzymes, and cultured ingredients.
-These labs support applications such as brewing, dairy fermentation, probiotics, and food safety testing—focusing on consistency, quality, and regulatory compliance.
-Precise environmental control, sterile workflows, and analytical monitoring are essential to optimizing yields and ensuring safe, repeatable production.
+Food and fermentation labs use controlled microbial processes to produce food, beverages, enzymes, and cultured ingredients, supporting brewing, dairy fermentation, probiotics, and food safety testing.
+Precise environmental control, sterile workflows, and analytical monitoring are essential to consistent yields and safe, repeatable production.
+We offer fermentation, temperature-control, and analytical equipment that keeps product quality and process outcomes reliable.

 • Workbenches and fume hoods